TJC/Test-postgresql/README.md

 - 1: Run all SQL statements in passed scripts as single transaction
 - X: Skip `.psqlrc` files
 - q: Run quietly, print only notices and errors on stderr (if any)
-- b: Echo SQL statements that cause PostgreSQL exceptions
+- b: Echo SQL statements that cause PostgreSQL exceptions (version 9.5+)
 - -v ON\_ERROR\_STOP=1: Stop processing SQL statements after the first error

 ## seed\_scripts

 Arrayref with the list of SQL scripts to run after the database was instanced and set up.
 Default is `[]`.

+**NOTE** that `psql` older than 9.6 does not support multiple `-c` and `-f` switches in arguments so `seed_scripts` will be executed one by one.
+This implies multiple transactions instead of just one; if you need all seed statements to apply within a single transaction, combine them into one seed script.

 ## auto\_start